 This is a day in the life of a Kurdish refugee crisis volunteer

 I will share some of my experiences from my trip to Greece last year.
-However, I am preparing for a new adventure to Calais, France, otherwise known as the “Jungle”… 3000 refugees live in Calais, almost 1000 of them unaccompanied minors.
-I am FUNDRAISING my way to be part of the team at the Refugee Womens Centre.
+However, I am preparing for a new adventure to Calais, France, otherwise known as the “Jungle”… once home to 10,000 refugees in Calais, about 1000 still remain .
+I am FUNDRAISING to be part of the team and to provide as much as possible from this DONATIONS LIST for the Refugee Womens Centre.

 Last year around this time I embarked on a journey that would forever change me

-I fund-raised myself to Greece.
+I became in contact with Alison Thompson, founder of Third Wave Volunteers after meeting her nephew during my travels and after speaking with her she gave me the courage to fund-raised myself to Greece.
 I was a volunteer for two NGO organizations providing support for refugees who fled their homes in search of a better life.